human-conditions/yodrew.github.io-original/_pages/make.md

 After improvising darkness to sleep in [*tonight*](/format#tonight), the
 [*instant sleeping mask*](/darkness#instant) probably comes next.
 Thus initiated, you can begin your training as a darkroom-building ninja.
 You will become invisible to everyone for a while.
 And you won't be able to see anything, either.
 Haha.

 If you need more specific advice for darkening your space, I provide [*design consultation*](/about/services).
-Yes, guiding people by word and picture on a chat application toward a completed darkroom and successful retreat actually works, and I have done it.
+I guide people through text, voice, and image on a chat app toward a completed darkroom and successful retreat.
 Likewise, feel free to use these [*open-source*](/introduction#open-source) designs and my consultation to darken other people's spaces as a service for money.
 See [*license*](/about/license) for my liberal terms.

 #### metric

 I give all measurements in metric, mostly millimeters.
-Are you used to inches, pounds, and gallons?
+Are you used to the inches, pounds, and gallons of the imperial system?
 Get a handle on the brain-descrambling metric system in a split-minute:

 1. understand that, with metric, you will simply be counting to 10 and multiplying by 10 like normal.
 You will not be wrangling fractions and multiple conversion factors as in the imperial system.
     - basic metric conversions: